theoperatore/character/README.md

 Dev Usage
 ---------

-Clone the repo and cd into the directory.
-Then, you'll need to
+Clone the repo and `cd` into the directory.
+Then be sure you have access to [nodeJS](https://nodejs.org/) and run:

 ```
 npm install
 ```

 to download all of the dependencies.
-Once you have all of the dependencies, you can run a few [Gulp]() commands:
+Once you have all of the dependencies, you can run a few [Gulp](http://gulpjs.com/) commands:

 ```
 $ gulp                # cleans, builds vendor and the app, watches for changes, opens browser